bio-miga/miga/manual/part5/workflow.md

 * `ogs` (*req*): Matrix of orthology groups, as tab-delimited raw file.
 * `stats` (*req*): Summary statistics in JSON format.
-* `rbm` (*dir*): When available, it includes all the individual RBM files (one per pair).
-This folder is typically produced as intermediate result and removed before finishing, but can be maintained using `miga new -P . -m clean_ogs=false --update` in the project folder using the [CLI](../part3/CLI.md).
+* `abc` (*gz*): When available, it includes all the individual RBM files in ABC format.
+This file is typically produced as intermediate result and removed before finishing, but can be maintained using `miga new -P . -m clean_ogs=false --update` in the project folder using the [CLI](../part3/CLI.md).